Phone: (208) 705-5861

 Fremont, Madison and Bonneville Counties are hosting free, area-wide community emergency response training to prepare citizens to take care of their neighborhoods and community until professional responders can arrive.

-Citizens from other counties are welcome to register and attend.
+Citizens from all counties are welcome to register and attend.
 Priority is given to residents of host counties.

 Location: ISU Idaho Falls Campus (exact location given upon registration)